eshaan7/rusty-verified-eth-rpc-proxy/README.md

 ## Available Methods

-The following methods can be made verifiied:
+The following methods can be made verified:

 | RPC Method                  | Implemented    |
 |-----------------------------|----------------|